Middle School

 Teacher: Jodi Smith

-This course introduces some pre-algebra skills while solidifying skills learned in earlier grades.
-Topics include integer and rational number operations (including fractions and decimals), proportions, ratios and percents.
-Students will learn how to solve one and two-step equations.
-We will explore elementary probability and statistics and the geometric concepts of surface area and volume of solids.
-There will be daily homework and both at-home and in-class tests and project-based assessments.
+This course serves as the regular 7th grade math course and bridges the gap between arithmetic and higher level mathematics.
+Topics include negative number and rational number operations (including fractions and decimals), proportions, ratios and percents.
+Students will learn how to solve one and two-step equations and explore the concepts of slope and linear relationships before looking at the geometric concepts of surface area and volume of prisms.
+Finally students will be introduced to the study of probability and some elementary statistics and data displays.

 Prerequisite: Successful completion of 6th grade Math